Anthem (video game): Changes near release

 Moving from 2016 to 2017, several events forced many of the decisions in Anthems final design.
-As part of a holiday tradition in BioWare, one team provided the staff with a demo of their current project to play and test over the Christmas holidays, and 2016 was Anthems turn.
+As part of a holiday tradition in BioWare, one team provided the staff with a demo of their current project to play and test over the Christmas holidays, and Anthem had a demo available in 2016.
 The Christmas demo had reached Söderlund by early 2017.
 He expressed great concern with its state in contrast to the previous 2014 teaser, and ordered several senior members to fly to Stockholm, Sweden to discuss how to improve the game with EA DICE, Frostbite's creators.
 Söderlund told BioWare to create a new demo in anticipation of E3, which BioWare considered would be the end of the game if the demo did not impress Söderlund.
 BioWare spent six weeks to produce the best-looking demo to show Söderlund when he was to visit the studio in 2017 prior to E3.
 To put their best work forward, they re-added the flying aspect that had been added and removed several times over the course of development.

 Söderlund was impressed with the demo, particularly the flying.
 That demo served as the basis for the game's reveal at E3 2017.
 Just weeks prior to E3, EA notified BioWare that their desired name for the game, Beyond, would be too difficult to trademark.
 BioWare chose Anthem, one of their backup names, instead.
 Separately, Mass Effect Andromeda shipped: the BioWare Austin office shifted from that to help with Anthem, while EA shuttered the Montreal offices.
 Andromeda had several problems at launch, drawing BioWare staff to resolve these issues.
 The game was not as successful, which put more pressure on the quality of Anthem.
 Even after resolving Andromeda, there was tension between the Edmonton and Austin teams, in part due to the lack of concrete decisions on gameplay elements.